 One of our testers performs the water test on a WinkBeds Blue Series mattress.

-At Sleepopolis, we test for motion transfer in two distinct ways: first, we use a water test.
+At Sleepopolis, we test for motion transfer in two distinct ways: First, we use a water test.
 We put a container full of water on one side of the bed and observe it as we move around on the other.
 How much it ripples will determine whether or not motion is being stifled.
-We’ll also test with a partner, who wears a blindfold as we cause a commotion on the other side of the mattress, then raises their hand when they can feel our movements.
+We also test with a partner, who wears a blindfold as we cause a commotion on the other side of the mattress and raises their hand when they can feel our movements.
 The number of times a hand is raised determines the overall score.
-Finally, we’ll even use a seismographic app to record disturbances by dropping a ball onto the surface at different heights.
+Finally, we use a seismographic app to record disturbances that are made when we drop a ball onto the bed’s surface at different heights.

 Edge Support